Saturday, 2nd May 1981, the day the May Games began

 The real champions that day were the volunteers from the Sports and Social Club (NLBI) led by Rita Rodgers with her team including Anne Claffey, Barney Brown, Gerry Campbell, Pat Kelly and many more.

 Minister for Sport Jim Tunney TD called in.
-Larry Carroll from the National League introduced us to him.
-We soon squeezed two handsome grants out of the Minister.
-One grant was for the Games, and one grant was for the Irish team who would later be victorious at the European Games in Germany.
+Larry Carroll from the National League led introductions We soon squeezed two handsome grants out of the Minister.
+One grant was for May Games / MayFest, and one grant was for the Irish team who would later be victorious at the European Games in Germany three months later.

 The First Citizen of Dublin, Fergus O’Brien, spoke at the post Games meal at the old Hollybank Hotel on Dublin’s Howth Road.
 The rest of us took to the disco floor thinking we were Shakin’ Stevens.

 It was a day, a night, to be forever treasured.
 And yet it feels like only yesterday.

 – JOE GERAGHTY